Vantasin/Registry/README.md

 Ensure:

-* `registry.example.com` resolves to your public IP or Tailscale IP (if using Tailscale Serve)
+* `registry.example.com` resolves to your public IP or Tailscale IP
 * You have a **valid TLS certificate** via NPM (Let's Encrypt)
-* Your Docker client trusts the certificate (Docker on Linux/macOS typically handles this fine)

 ---